melt-umn/melt-website/content/silver/ref/doc-comments.md

 Doc comments may not appear within definitions (regular comments may still.)

 By default, all of the documentation for a grammar will be emitted to a single markdown file.
 This instead be configured to split some or all of the files in the grammar into their own documentation page.
 Doc comment behavior may configured by using [directives inside comments](#config-directives).

+Grammars with no docs will not be emitted at all, and at this time this prevents their children from being shown.
+A good workaround is to add `@@{- @config excludeGrammar false -}` to some file in the grammar if nothing else.

 ## Running the documentation generation step and viewing doc statistics